serkansokmen/connect4/README.md

 This will build the app and output the files to the `build` directory.

 ---
-Connect4 matching algorithms borrowed from [react-native-connect4](https://github.com/sergiocruz/react-native-connect4) by permission from [Sergio Cruz](https://github.com/sergiocruz)
+Connect4 matching algorithms borrowed from [Sergio Cruz](https://github.com/sergiocruz)'s [react-native-connect4](https://github.com/sergiocruz/react-native-connect4) project under his permission.